jomapps/broadstreet-campaigns/docs/entity-reference/campaigns.md

 - `localCampaigns` - Collection of locally created campaign entities
 - `isLoadingCampaigns` - Loading state for campaign data fetching operations
 - `campaignError` - Error state for campaign-related operations

+## Business Logic Confirmation ***
+network id i srequired as in all cases we need to know the network id.

+### No advertiser in filter
+please show all campaigns for all advertisers.

+### Advertiser in filter
+please show all campaigns for the selected advertiser. all campaigns have a active filed in the database. it set to true or false we translate that to a tag : paused or running
+Split the display in two groups: paused and running.
+Please make sure that the running campaigns are shown first.